markets/markets.github.io/_posts/2013-08-02-rails-notifications.md

 end
 ```

-We can implement a more complex solutions.
+We can even implement more complex solutions.
 For example: store data to Memcached or Redis, and bulk it into a persisted storage periodically.
-Any good idea across your mind.
+Any good idea across your mind!

 ### Create custom notifications